 Chilly autumn afternoons and cozy evenings call for mulled apple cider or wine.
 Not only do these comforting beverages taste good, the sweet spices scent your home with a welcoming fragrance.

-To make a batch of hot mulled cider, simply add 3 rounded tablespoons of Christmas Cove Holiday Mulling Spice Blend to a half gallon of apple cider or cranberry juice, bring the mixture almost to a boil, reduce heat to a low simmer and allow the spices to 'mull' for about 15 - 20 minutes minutes or so.
+To make a batch of hot mulled cider, simply add 1/3 cup of Christmas Cove Holiday Mulling Spice Blend to a half gallon of apple cider or cranberry juice, bring the mixture almost to a boil, reduce heat to a low simmer and allow the spices to 'mull' for about 15 - 20 minutes minutes or so.
 Strain using a fine mesh strainer and serve.

-If you're serving a crowd, the hot cider can be moved to a crock pot and kept warm.
+If you're serving a crowd, the mulled cider can be moved to a crock pot and kept warm.
 Add a few orange slices to float on top for a festive finish.

 Warm mulled wine goes fabulously with a charcuterie platter and a variety of cheeses and is a 'warm welcome' to the senses as guests arrive for a fall get-together.

-Because our Christmas Cove Holiday Spice Blend contains rooibos, you can add a couple of teaspoons to a cup of boiling water, let it steep, and enjoy it on its own.
+Because our Christmas Cove Holiday Spice Blend contains rooibos, you can add a couple of teaspoons to a cup of boiling water, let it steep for 7-10 minutes to enjoy it on its own.